Marco177171/minishell_normed/README.md

 # Minishell

-Welcome to the Bash Simulator repository!
 This project is a program that simulates the behavior of a bash shell, encompassing various features including pipes, redirections, and other core functionalities of the Bash command-line interpreter.

 ## Project Overview